edxu96/RexNet/SimRealFore/README.tex.md

 ![](../images/SRF-1.png)

 _Figure 1.
-Performance in terms of normalized mean absolute error (NMAE) of two prediction models (persistence and a state-of-art artificial-intelligence based prediction method) for short-term wind power in four different sites._
+Performance in terms of normalized mean absolute error (NMAE) of two prediction models (persistence and a state-of-art artificial-intelligence based prediction method) for short-term wind power in four different sites. [_madsen2005standardizing_]_

 - __madsen2005standardizing__ Standardizing the performance evaluation of short-term wind power prediction models
 - __kariniotakis2004what__ What performance can be expected by short-term wind power prediction models depending on site characteristics?